 2001: Branch Camp.
-Branch Camp, a small riverside campground encompassing 10 acres downstream of the Raystown Dam was constructed and operated by USACE until 1982.
-At that time, it was closed as part of a national recreation area closure program.
-In January 1991, it was re-opened as a concession area and expanded for continued operation as a riverfront family campground.
-The facility, which is typically open from early spring through late fall, currently includes 31 campsites with electricity, 1 restroom with flush toilet capability, and an outside shower.
+Branch Camp, a small riverside campground encompassing 10 acres downstream of the Raystown Dam, was constructed and operated by USACE until 1982 when it was closed as part of a national recreation area closure program.
+In January 1991, Branch Camp was re-opened as a concession area and expanded for continued operation as a riverfront family campground.
+The facility, which is typically open from early spring through late fall, currently includes 31 campsites with electricity, one restroom with flush toilet capability, and an outside shower.